- What is the OIA and why was it created?

 Please visit our Past Conferences & AGMs page to see agenda, presentations, and meeting notes from previous OIA conferences.

 What is the relationship between the OIA and the WHO?

 The OIA began work with the World Health Organisation in 2004.
 The OIA worked with the WHO to develop the Guidelines on Basic Training in Osteopathy, which would eventually become the Benchmarks for Training in Osteopathy, and held an Osteopathic Consultation with experts from around the globe in 2007.

 Following the publication of the Benchmarks in 2010, the OIA continued their working relationship with the WHO and held a consultation meeting following their 2012 Paris Conference.
 Following the publication of the Status Report on Osteopathy in March 2012 and the Paris Conference, the OIA published Osteopathy and Osteopathic Medicine: A Global View of Practice, Patients, Education and the Contribution to Healthcare Delivery, with input and a forward from the WHO.

 Does the OIA provide info I can share with my patients to educate them about the profession

-Yes, a brochure has been created for this purpose and is available here in six languages.
+Yes, a brochure has been created for this purpose and is available here in seven languages.

 Who are the current Board of Directors and Staff?